SilentEchoplatform/Drake-0.1/README.md

 Disclaimer
 This tool is for ethical security testing only.
 Unauthorized use on accounts you do not own is illegal.
 ![pytube pro](drake_logo.png)

+If you enjoy what I do, consider supporting me on Ko-fi!
+Every little bit means the world! https://ko-fi.com/silentecho_platfom